src-d/blog/content/post/deduplicating_pga_with_apollo.md

 head commits of `PGA` consisted of 67.8 million files, spread across 181,481 projects.
-In order for us to be able to extract semantic features from the files, we had to limit ourselves to those written in a language with a functioning [bblfsh driver](https://docs.sourced.tech/babelfish/languages) in oerder to parse the AST of the files and convert them in UASTs.
+In order for us to be able to extract semantic features from the files, we had to limit ourselves to those written in a language with a functioning [bblfsh driver](https://docs.sourced.tech/babelfish/languages) in order to parse the AST of the files and convert them in UASTs.
 This meant restricting ourselves to ~21% of files, those written in `Python`, `Java`, `JavaScript`, `Ruby` or `Go`.
 Nevertheless this still meant using 14.1 million files of our corpus, from which we'd extract the following features: